She Summits 2019: Celebrating Women Adventurers

 In a world that is dominated by invisible privilege and baseless discrimination, an initiative the likes of She Summits comes as a breath of much-awaited fresh air.
 With the powerful goal of “awakening and activating the untapped potential within those who identify as female, to create conscious change in the world,” She Summits is an inspiration to us all, and a reminder that impossible change can be made possible, with just the right combination of grace, poise, confidence and self-belief.

-All the images used in this article are coutesy of Carla Cupido and She Summits.
+All the images used in this article are courtesy of Carla Cupido and She Summits.